 Penny Wiles: Practice Owner.
 Penny qualified at the Royal London Hospital, (B.D.S (London) 1983, Diploma in Post-graduate Dental Studies (Bristol) 2005) - more details can be found on Penny's page.

-Dental nurses: Our nursing staff Charlie Norman, Layla Howe and Debbie Hull are all very experienced and caring and will help to make your visits to us as comfortable as possible.
+Dental nurses: Our nursing staff Layla Howe and Alice Daniels are all very experienced and caring and will help to make your visits to us as comfortable as possible.

 As with all UK Dental Practices we are governed by the GDC (General Dental Council) and we always aim to adhere to their 9 standards, which are listed below: